sfponce/docs.nubity.com/readme.md

-This repository contains all that is needed to fully generate the [Knowledge Base](https://www.wisecashhq.com/help/what-is-wisecash) of my cash-flow forecasting SaaS app [WiseCash](https://www.wisecashhq.com).
+This repository contains all that is needed to fully generate the [Knowledge Base](http://docs.nubity.com) of Nubity Monitor agent

+This repo is forked from [wisecash-support](https://github.com/wisecash/wisecash-support)

 Make sure to read the companion article: [Lessons Learned Building a Git-Based Knowledge Base for my SaaS product](https://www.wisecashhq.com/blog/lessons-learned-creating-a-git-based-knowledge-base-for-my-saas-product).